Call for Proposals

 Q: Can applicants offer or raise co-financing for the proposed activity?

 A: Yes, please indicate the amount and source of co-financing, if any, in the budget.
+Co-financing is not required but would be a plus.

 Q: Can existing or former EJN grantees apply?